Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: Theoretical framework

-We study two distinguished limits analytically in what follows---the $\lambda\to0$ limit which is relevant for nano-scale interior polygonal domains $E_K$, and the $\lambda\to\infty$ limit, which is the macroscopic limit relevant for micron-scale or larger interior domain $E_K$.
-In the following sections, we study the limiting problems systematically and describe the limiting minimizer profiles, their defect sets and study multistability in the $\lambda \to \infty$ limit.
+We study two distinguished limits in what follows---the $\lambda\to0$ limit which is relevant for polygon holes $E_K$ with edge length comparable to $\xi_n$ which is typically on the nanometre scale, and the $\lambda\to\infty$ limit, which is the macroscopic limit relevant for micron-scale or larger polygonal holes.
+In the following sections, we study the limiting problems and the limiting minimiser profiles, their defect sets and multistability in the $\lambda \to \infty$ limit.